KQM-git/kqm-compendium/content/rotations/amber_chongyun_nuke/1_amber_chongyun_nuke.md

 cons:
   - Requires C4 Amber, C2 Chongyun
   - High Difficulty
-  - Bunny is very easily thrown around by enemies, causing missed damage and energy
+  - Bunny is very easily thrown around by enemies, causing missed damage and Energy
   - Needs good understanding of enemy behavior in order for bunny melts to hit
   - Strict rotation, damage falls off a cliff if anything goes wrong or misses
   - Enemies need to stay in Diona's Burst for both bunnies to melt
-  - Chongyun Burst doesn't fully reverse melt in single target
+  - Chongyun Burst doesn't fully reverse melt in single-target
 rotation:
   duration: 21s
   video_url: https://youtu.be/AuV4dYZJh9A